 Earnings from the Iola Rea Fund provide a scholarship for expenses (housing, registration, meals) for two outstanding campers from the previous year’s Halberg Ecology Camp and a parent or guardian to attend the Spring meeting of Arkansas Audubon Society.
 Transportation to the meeting is the responsibility of the recipients of the scholarship.
 The Halberg Ecology Camp Committee selects the recipients of this scholarship.
 One can not apply for this award as the selection is made from Halberg Ecology Camp campers.

-The Iola Rea Fund was named to honor Iola Rae, a long-time member of Arkansas Audubon Society from Little Rock.
-She was also a member of Pulaski County Audubon Society (now the Audubon Society of Central Arkansas).
-Iola Rea had a deep interest in purple martins.
-Upon her death, her husband, John, made a donation to Arkansas Audubon Society in her memory which was used to begin the Iola Rea Fund.
+The Iola Rea Fund was named to honor Iola Rae, a charter member of Arkansas Audubon Society from Little Rock.
+She served as secretary and convention chairman.
+She was the force behind the formation of Pulaski County Audubon Society (now the Audubon Society of Central Arkansas) in December, 1953.
+She served this organization as president, historian and other elective offices.
+Iola Rea had a deep interest in purple martins and her annual talk would fill the auditorium of the Game and Fish Commission Bldg.
+For years she operated a "bird hospital" for sick and injured birds.
+Upon her death in 1977, her husband, John, made a donation to Arkansas Audubon Society in her memory which was used to begin the Iola Rea Fund.

 Arkansas Audubon Society Trust Research Award